 Durer’s self-portrait is apropos of this concept, depicting him in a Christ-like fashion.
 Durer later depicted Christ in sketches and paintings, but seemingly used his own face as the face of Jesus.
 Some art scholars believe Durer may have actually been claiming the artists’ role as supreme creator, which is groundbreaking as this is 400 years before Yeezus.

 Self-portraits have a longer history in Asian art.
 Poets and painters associated with Zen Buddhism produced semi-caricatured self-portraits, while those associated with the scholar-gentleman tradition of China were known for doodling small depictions of themselves alongside calligraphy.

 Women were notable for their self-portraiture as they often lacked access to the same salons that upper society males had, especially for nudes in Europe.
 Women were banned from observing nude models in the salon until the 20th century.

 Frida Kahlo, while not a contemporary of Durer, ignited the early 1900s with her style of self-portraiture, which realistically captured herself and her loneliness.

-Kahlo was critical and didn’t shy away from portraying her moustache or thick eyebrows, which nowadays would get you on The Worst Dressed List.
+Kahlo was critical and didn’t shy away from portraying her mustache or thick eyebrows, which nowadays would get you on The Worst Dressed List.
 She also stated that she painted so many self-portraits because she was often alone.
 What does that say for those Facebook users with hundreds of selfies?